FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 The elfutils project provides libraries and tools for ELF files and DWARF data.

+ - [epiScanpy/0.4.0-foss-2023a](EpiScanpy is a toolkit to analyse single-cell open chromatin (scATAC-seq) and single-cell DNA methylation (for example scBS-seq) data.
+EpiScanpy is the epigenomic extension of the very popular scRNA-seq analysis tool Scanpy (Genome Biology, 2018) [Wolf18].)
+EpiScanpy is a toolkit to analyse single-cell open chromatin (scATAC-seq) and single-cell DNA methylation (for example scBS-seq) data.
+EpiScanpy is the epigenomic extension of the very popular scRNA-seq analysis tool Scanpy (Genome Biology, 2018) [Wolf18].
  - [expat/2.6.2-GCCcore-13.3.0](Expat is an XML parser library written in C. It is a stream-oriented parser in which an application registers handlers for things the parser might find in the XML document (like start tags).)
 Expat is an XML parser library written in C. It is a stream-oriented parser in which an application registers handlers for things the parser might find in the XML document (like start tags).
- - [expecttest/0.1.5-GCCcore-12.3.0](This library implements expect tests (also known as "golden" tests).
+ - [expecttest/0.2.1-GCCcore-13.3.0](This library implements expect tests (also known as "golden" tests).
 Expect tests are a method of writing tests where instead of hard-coding the expected output of a test, you run the test to get the output, and the test framework automatically populates the expected output.
 If the output of the test changes, you can rerun the test with the environment variable EXPECTTEST_ACCEPT=1 to automatically update the expected output.)